acts-project/acts/docs/core/track_fitting.md

 ### Customizing the Bethe-Heitler approximation

+The GSF needs an approximation of the Bethe-Heitler distribution as a Gaussian mixture on each material interaction (see above).
+This task is delegated to a separate class, that can be provided by a template parameter to {class}`Acts::Experimental::GaussianSumFitter`, so in principle it can be implemented in different ways.

-To be able to evaluate the approximation of the Bethe-Heitler distribution for different materials and thicknesses, the individual gaussian components (weight, mean, variance of the ratio $E_f/E_i$) are parameterized as polynomials in $x/x_0$.
-The default parametrization uses 6 components and 5th order polynomials.
+However, ACTS ships with the class {class}`Acts::Experimental::AtlasBetheHeitlerApprox` that implements the ATLAS strategy for this task: To be able to evaluate the approximation of the Bethe-Heitler distribution for different materials and thicknesses, the individual Gaussian components (weight, mean, variance of the ratio $E_f/E_i$) are parametrised as polynomials in $x/x_0$.
+This class can load files in the ATLAS format that can be found [here](https://gitlab.cern.ch/atlas/athena/-/tree/master/Tracking/TrkFitter/TrkGaussianSumFilter/Data).
+A default parameterization can be created with {func}`Acts::Experimental::makeDefaultBetheHeitlerApprox`.

-This approximation of the Bethe-Heitler distribution is described in {class}`Acts::detail::BetheHeitlerApprox`.
-The class is templated on the number of components and the degree of the polynomial, and is designed to be used with the [parameterization files from ATLAS](https://gitlab.cern.ch/atlas/athena/-/tree/master/Tracking/TrkFitter/TrkGaussianSumFilter/Data).
-However, in principle the GSF could be constructed with custom classes with the same interface as {class}`Acts::detail::BetheHeitlerApprox`.

-For small $x/x_0$ the {class}`Acts::detail::BetheHeitlerApprox` only returns a one-component mixture or no change at all.
-When loading a custom parametrization, it is possible to specify different parameterizations for high and for low $x/x_0$.
-The thresholds are currently not configurable.
+The {class}`Acts::Experimental::AtlasBetheHeitlerApprox` is constructed with two parameterizations, allowing to use different parameterizations for different $x/x_0$.
+In particular, it has this behaviour:
+* $x/x_0 < 0.0001$: Return no change
+* $x/x_0 < 0.002$: Return a single gaussian approximation
+* $x/x_0 < 0.1$: Return the approximation for low $x/x_0$.
+* $x/x_0 \geq 0.1$: Return the approximation for high $x/x_0$.
+The maximum possible value is $x/x_0 = 0.2$, for higher values it is clipped to 0.2 and the GSF emits a warning.

 ### Further reading
 * *Thomas Atkinson*, Electron reconstruction with the ATLAS inner detector, 2006, see [here](https://cds.cern.ch/record/1448253)
 * *R Frühwirth*, Track fitting with non-Gaussian noise, 1997, see [here](https://doi.org/10.1016/S0010-4655(96)00155-5)
+* *R Frühwirth*, A Gaussian-mixture approximation of the Bethe–Heitler model of electron energy loss by bremsstrahlung, 2003, see [here](https://doi.org/10.1016/S0010-4655(03)00292-3)

 (gx2f_core)=
 ## Global Chi-Square Fitter (GX2F) [wip]